tisem-digital-marketing/2022-smwa/docs/classes/week_05.md

 * [Social Media, Influencers, and Adoption of an Eco-Friendly Product: Field Experiment Evidence from Rural China][zhang]
 * [The Effects of Influencer Advertising Disclosure Regulations: Evidence From Instagram][ershov]

-This book is a "go-to" for text analytics and will help you with the Lab:
+This book is a "go-to" for text analytics:

 * [Tidy Text Mining with R][tidytext]
     * Chapters 5 and 6 (also revisit Chapter 2)